openfga/rfcs/20231212-modular-models.md

 - The VS Code Extension will be upgraded to support the new `fga.mod` files and the new language constructs.
 - The JSON model format will be upgraded to include module information as metadata for types and relations.

-The OpenFGA server does not need to be changed, beyond supporting the new JSON format.
-SDKs do not need to be changed.
+The OpenFGA server does not need to be changed, beyond supporting the new JSON format and allowing schema version `1.2`.
+SDKs do not need to be changed beyond being refreshed to allow for the new Authorization Model type with the additional fields.

 ## Other options evaluated